Wiiseguy/axios-controller/README.md

 # axios-controller
-Easily create a proxy that matches your Web API Controller.
+Easily create a controller proxy that matches your Web API Controller using axios.

 ### Installation
 ```